• Free shipping on all orders

 • Neoplasia and cancers.

-• Behavioral: usually caused by changes in the environment, habits, fear, and anxiety.
+• Behavioral reasons, usually caused by changes in the environment, habits, fear, and anxiety.

 Once at the clinical consultation, all the specific information you can share with your veterinarian can be very useful for the case history.
-The veterinarian will proceed to perform a complete physical examination, checking the mouth, eyes, and nose of your cat, he will palpate his abdominal area looking for inflammations, masses, or any other abnormalities.
-The veterinarian might request a blood sample and possibly some diagnostic imaging such as X-rays or abdominal ultrasounds.
+The veterinarian will proceed to perform a complete physical examination, checking the mouth, eyes, and nose of your cat, and they will palpate their abdominal area while looking for inflammations, masses, or any other abnormalities.
+The veterinarian might request a blood sample and possibly some diagnostic imaging, such as X-rays or abdominal ultrasounds.
 In addition, the veterinarian might test your cat for retrovirus.

 veterinarian checks mouth of the maine coon cat